-Like OpenGL Multipipe 1, OpenGL Multipipe 2 is a set of protocols and proxies coupled with clients and servers.
-Both versions of the product use an X proxy layer to hide the physical screen layout.
-This X proxy layer presents a single logical pipe or "meta screen" to all applications and allows their windows to be freely moved across or to span any set of pipes.
-In OpenGL Multipipe 1, the X proxy layer is the SGI Xinerama X extension.
-In OpenGL Multipipe 2 (OpenGL Multipipe 2.2 and later), the X proxy layer may be SGI Xinerama or the new Distributed Multihead X (DMX) proxy server.
+OpenGL Multipipe uses an X proxy layer to hide the physical screen layout from the application.
+This X proxy layer presents a single logical pipe or meta screen to all applications and allows their windows to be freely moved across or to span any set of pipes.
+OpenGL Multipipe supports two proxy layers, the Distributed Multihead X (DMX) proxy server, and SGI Xinerama, which is only available on older IRIX platforms.